makyo/writing/work/sawtooth/youre-gone/youre-gone.md

 ### Friday, May 24

-*7:20 PM Markus>* I miss you, Lee.
+*6:58 PM Markus>* I miss you, Lee.

-*7:20 PM Markus>* I always will, and I'll always love you.
+*6:58 PM Markus>* I always will, and I'll always love you.

-*7:20 PM Markus>* But you're gone.
+*6:58 PM Markus>* But you're gone.

-*7:21 PM Markus>* You're gone now, and I'm working to find a way to live with that.
+*6:59 PM Markus>* You're gone now, and I'm working to find a way to live with that.

-*7:21 PM Markus>* I've been slowly washing the apartment of your presence.
+*6:59 PM Markus>* I've been slowly washing the apartment of your presence.

-*7:21 PM Markus>* Not that you'll be gone entirely, of course.
+*7:03 Markus>* Not that you'll be gone entirely, of course.
 I have your picture in a few places.

-*7:21 PM Markus>* But I got rid of all the stuff that was -yours-.
+*7:03 Markus>* But I got rid of all the stuff that was -yours-.

-*7:21 PM Markus>* and washed the bedding several times.
+*7:03 Markus>* and washed the bedding several times.

-*7:21 PM Markus>* To get rid of the smell of you.
+*7:04 PM Markus>* To get rid of the smell of you.

+*7:06 PM Markus>* Christ, this is hard.

+*7:07 PM Markus>* Good, in the long run, I hope, but hard.

-*7:21 PM Markus>* I'm not grieving or mourning.
+*7:18 PM Markus>* I'm not done grieving or mourning.

-*7:21 PM Markus>* Not by a long shot.
+*7:18 PM Markus>* Not by a long shot.

-*7:21 PM Markus>* But I'm working on it.
+*7:18 PM Markus>* But I'm working on it.
 I'm working on finding a way to accept that you're gone.

 *7:21 PM Markus>* Not to forget you, but, tacky as it sounds, honor you.